 - –

-In the goals-and-indicators view, the content is presented by SDGs and their related indicators.
-The goals and indicators selected reflect UNCTAD’s mandate in trade and development, investment, finance, and technology.
-The SDG indicators are supplemented with other data and official statistics to complement the picture.
+In the goals-and-indicators view, the content is organized according to SDGs and their related indicators.
+These are selected to align with UNCTAD’s broad mandate in trade and development, investment, finance, and technology.
+The SDG indicators presented in this report are supplemented with additional data and official statistics to provide a comprehensive understanding of development.
 The SDG indicators presented in this report are:

 - Indicator 1.5.1: Number of deaths, missing persons and directly affected persons attributed to disasters per 100,000 population.